 Some pastor respond to the challenge of always being observed by taking a shark like approach.
 They actively find ways to close the blinds to their homes, to fence their kids away from criticism, and to protect their wives from all those ‘helpful’ comments.
 They proactively find ways to escape or at the very least hide their family fishbowl from view.

-Though I lived this way at times, I think this approach is the fish bowl extremely dangerous.
+Though I lived this way at times, I think this approach to the fish bowl can prove to be extremely dangerous.
 Security, safety, and good relationships do not come from hiding from the people in our churches.
 These things can only be attained by transparency.

-The solution to the fish bowl is not to hide.
+The solution to the fish bowl is not to hide nor is it to swallow the congregation.
 The solution is to get more fish in the fish bowl.

 The family is a delicate, private, and precious thing.
 But our greatest family our truest mothers, brothers, and cousins are not the people with whom we share our DNA.
 They are the people who share are love for Christ.
 The truest family is the family who sees your weakness and encourages you to follow Christ.
 The truest family is the family who is willing to welcome your into their lives, allowing you to see their faults so that you can help them while embracing your faults.
 We need friendships with fellow Christians that are, “extensive enough, intimate enough, and above all long lasting and committed enough to really uncover our deepest foolishness and cowardice and to draw out our deepest capacity for wisdom and courage.”

 For you yourselves know how you ought to imitate us, because we were not idle when we were with you, nor did we eat anyone’s bread without paying for it, but with toil and labor we worked night and day, that we might not be a burden to any of you.
 It was not because we do not have that right, but to give you in ourselves an example to imitate. – 2 Thessalonians.